dioptra-io/geoloc-imc-2023/README.md

 ### [Setttings](#settings)

-Our tool relies on ENV variables for configuring Clickhouse or interracting with RIPE Atlas API.
+Our tool relies on ENV variables for configuring clickhouse or interacting with RIPE Atlas API.
-An example of necessary ENV variables is given in [.env.example](#).
+An example of necessary ENV variables is given in [.env.example](.env.example).
 Create your own env file with following values:
 ```.env
 RIPE_USERNAME=